1838 Druze attack on Safed

 The 1838 Druze attack on Safed began on July 5, 1838, during the Druze revolt against the rule of Ibrahim Pasha of Egypt.
 Tensions had mounted as the Druze captured an Egyptian garrison outside of Safed.
-The local Safed militia of several hundred was heavily outnumbered by the Druze, and the city was gripped in despair as the militia eventually abandoned the city and the Druze rebels entered the city on July 5.
-The Druze rebels and a Muslim mob descended on the Jewish quarter of Safed and, in scenes reminiscent of the Safed plunder four years earlier, spent three days attacking Jews, plundering their homes and desecrating their synagogues.
-Some Jews ended up leaving the town, moving south to Jerusalem and Acre.
-Among them was Yisrael Bak, whose printing press had been destroyed a second time.
+The local Safed militia of several hundred was heavily outnumbered by the Druze rebels, and the city was gripped in despair as the militia eventually abandoned the city and the Druze rebels entered the city on July 5.
+The Druze rebels and a Muslim mob descended on the Jewish quarter of Safed and spent three days attacking Jews, plundering their homes and desecrating their synagogues, in scenes reminiscent of the looting and pillaging of the Jews in the city that took place four years earlier as part of the Peasants' revolt in Palestine.
+Some Jews ended up leaving the town, moving south to Jerusalem and Acre.The legacy of the riots and the earthquake led the center of Jewish life to shift from Safed to Jerusalem in the subsequent decade.

 Prelude

 By the 19th-century, the Galilean city of Safed comprised a major Jewish center.
 It had become a kabbalistic centre during the 16th-century, reaching a size of about 15,000 at its peak.
-Despite the decline through the 17th and 18th centuries, by the 1830s there were still around 3,500-4,000 Jews living there, comprising at least half the population.
-The Jews of Safed had been subjected to a prolonged attack in 1834 during the Peasants' Revolt: Over 5,000 Arab peasant rebels had launched a revolt protesting against legislation imposed by the new Egyptian ruler Muhammad Ali and some had used the uprising as an opportunity to attack the Jews.
-After several months, the Egyptians managed to crush the rebellion and regain control of the county and the Jews of Safed began to rehabilitate themselves.
-Not long after, Safed was again the scene of devastation when in 1837 a strong earthquake resulted in thousands of deaths and the destruction of many buildings.
+The number of residents had declined through the 17th and 18th centuries but it had increased from its low point to between 7,000 and 8,000 in the year before the attacks, with Jews comprising a majority of the population in 1837.
+The Jews of Safed had been subjected to a month-long attack in 1834 during the Peasants' Revolt: More than 5,000 Arab peasant rebels had launched a revolt protesting against legislation imposed by the new Egyptian ruler Muhammad Ali, with some using the uprising as an opportunity to attack the Jews.
+In addition to large-scale looting, Jews were killed and raped, and their homes, synagogues and Torah scrolls were destroyed by the attackers.
+After several months, the Egyptians managed to crush the rebellion and regain control.
+The Jews of Safed began to slowly recover from the devastation.
+Not long after, Safed was again the scene of devastation when the strong Galilee earthquake of 1837 resulted in thousands of deaths and the destruction of many buildings.
 The northern, Jewish section of the town was almost entirely destroyed.
 By 1838, the tense relationship between the fellahin and the Egyptian overlords was again mounting and a full-scale Druze revolt erupted in January.
 In summer of 1838, the Druze captured a heavily outnumbered Egyptian garrison outside Safed.